 It’s still really hard to go to these events.
 It’s not that I don’t want you to be happy.
-It’s just that I live with these weird superstitious now about over-celebrating babies before they arrive.
-Please don’t be offend if I don’t go.
+It’s just that I live with these weird superstitions now about over-celebrating babies before they arrive.
+Please don’t be offended if I don’t go.
 I probably will send a gift for you but not baby.
 I’m just being superstitious, I guess.

 I still check and re-check to see if baby is breathing at night.

 I don’t do it to the point that I wake the little bundle of joy up or that I can’t sleep at night, but I do still check often to see if baby is breathing.
 I think I will until this little one graduates and moves out.

 I still miss my baby that died.